 I am proud of having attended a women’s college for my bachelor’s degree, but I feel far more connected to CSUN, where I got my master’s.
 The investment that most instructors there have in their students astonishes me.
 I am still involved with the CSUN community (I live about 15 minutes away), and I hope to teach there.

-My work as a writer has evolved unrecognizably across the past ten years, which is how long I’ve been sinking serious effort into becoming a writer.
+My work as a writer has evolved unrecognizably across the past ten years.
 I’ve been writing stories off and on since I was seven.
 In my adult life, I’ve written four novel-length works, a handful of novellas, and probably a book’s worth each of short stories and essays.
+(Plus at least 100K words of book reviews.)
 Most of this work has been terrible.
 Some of it is actively getting shopped.

-Please get in touch with me if you’d like to chat.
+Please get in touch with me if you’d like to chat, kcoldiron at gmail.
 I love talking about my work and I love new friends. <3